 shows that eating olive oil and other foods with omega-3 fatty acids reduces inflammation (redness and swelling) in the body.
 This may help prevent or heal skin damage due to inflammation.
 For example, sun damage or photoaging is caused by inflammation in the skin.
 It leads to age spots, fine lines, wrinkles, and redness.

 Olive oil in skin care products

 Olive oil is used in commercial skin care and cosmetic products.
 Look for olive oil ingredients in skin care products, listed as:

 - hydrogenated olive oil

 Olive oil on skin

-Applying olive oil on the skin blocks about 20 percent of the sun’s harmful ultraviolet (UV) rays.
+Applying olive oil on the skin blocks about of the sun’s harmful ultraviolet (UV) rays.
 It does this by boosting the skin’s natural sun-blocking proteins.
 Olive oil also contains a fat called squalene.
 This natural fat is the skin’s most important protective fat.
 Adding olive oil strengthens this natural barrier.